XTB Review

 Ready to open an account?

-Pick EUR-denominated UCITS ETFs, set up an Investment Plan, and leave it running.
-That’s the workflow that makes XTB genuinely competitive.
+Pick EUR-denominated UCITS ETFs, set up an Investment Plan with direct debit, and leave it running.
+That’s the workflow that makes XTB genuinely competitive — and keeps all costs near zero.

 Frequently asked questions